orb-community/orb-website/docs/index.md

 ## Flexible Integration With Modern Observability Stacks
 Orb was built to integrate with modern observability stacks, supporting [Prometheus](https://prometheus.io/) natively and designed to support arbitrary [sinks](about/#sinks) in the future.
-Collection and sinking of the metrics from the agents is included, there is no need to run additional data collection pipelines.
+Collection and sinking of the metrics from the agents is included; there is no need to run additional data collection pipelines for Orb metrics.

 ## Portal and REST API Included
 Orb includes a modern, responsive UI for managing Agents, Agent Groups, Policies and Sinks.
 Orb is API first, and all platform functionality